Published: April 27, 2021 | Last Updated: June 25, 2024

 Euphoria, The Affair, Carnival Row, How to Get Away with Murder (S6), Sorry For Your Loss (S2), Everything’s Gonna Be Ok (S1), The L Word: Generation Q (S1)

 Blumenthal is very active in the intimacy coordinator community.
-She is the founder of the Intimacy Professionals Association, which trains and connects productions with certified coordinators.
+She founded the Intimacy Professionals Association, which trains and connects productions with certified coordinators.
 She consulted and trained large companies like Sony and Netflix.

 Mia Schacter